Skip to content

 SetupIntents

-A SetupIntent guides you through the process of setting up and saving a customer's payment credentials for future payments.
+This is an object representing a guide through the process of setting up and saving customer payment credentials for future payments.

 Ref: Stripe docs